Saturday 29 June

 photogenic as it is.

 Bilbao lies in a steep sided valley and, for this, is known as el botxo, the hole.
-Crossing the Ria are many bridges, road and pedestrian, and as roads reach for the areas up the hills, they cross roads following the estuary, and are in turn crossed by bridges, spiralling walkways, or have the tram subway or pedestrian underpasses running underneath.
+Crossing the Ria are many bridges, both road and pedestrian, and as roads reach for the areas up the hills, they cross roads following the estuary, and are in turn crossed by bridges, spiralling walkways, or have the tram subway or pedestrian underpasses running underneath.
 I’ve never seen a city so difficult to negotiate on so many levels, often operating as one way streets.
 It has made exploring ‘interesting’.

 Bilbao is messy, but its layered history, parks, waterside walks and prominent culture reward the effort.